buildingSMART/BCF-XML/Documentation/README.md

 * `Visibility` to describe default visibility and exceptions
 * `Coloring` to convey coloring options for displaying components

+**Composite Components**
+When a viewpoint is referring to decomposed components, such as, curtain wall or assemblies, only the parent component should be considered in the components list.
+If only some parts of decomposed object are visible, then only the child objects should be considered in the components list.

 #### Selection
 The `Selection` element lists all components that should be either highlighted or selected when displaying a viewpoint.